ByAUJay

 Example:

-In a multiplayer game, certain areas or assets require verified credentials.
-The platform issues verifiable credentials for beta testers or premium users, which are cryptographically validated during login, granting access without central authority.
+In a multiplayer game, there are specific areas or assets that need verified credentials to access.
+The platform provides verifiable credentials for beta testers or premium users.
+These credentials are cryptographically validated at login, allowing access without needing a central authority.

 Implementation tip: